Mildred Benson: Stratemeyer Syndicate

 Shortly after finishing work on The Mystery at Lilac Inn, and only a few weeks after the launch of the series, Stratemeyer died.
 Under the terms of his will, all Syndicate ghostwriters, including Benson, were sent one-fifth of the equivalent of the royalties the Syndicate had received for each book series to which they had contributed.
-Stratemeyer's daughters, Harriet Adams and Edna Stratemeyer, initially attempted to sell the company as per his wishes, but were unable to find a buyer due to the Great Depression.
+Stratemeyer's daughters, Harriet Adams and Edna Stratemeyer, attempted to sell the company as per his wishes, but were unable to find a buyer due to the Great Depression.
 They ultimately continued their father's work, and kept correspondence with Benson.
 Though Benson briefly quit the Nancy Drew series, she continued writing the Fielding books until the series was cancelled by its publisher in 1934.
-Upon returning to the Nancy Drew series in 1934, Adams and Stratemeyer were able to convince her to also write the Kay Tracey and Dana Girls series they had developed.
+Upon returning to the Nancy Drew series in 1934, Adams and Stratemeyer convinced her to also write the Kay Tracey and Dana Girls series they had developed.
 The Dana Girls, which also used the Carolyn Keene pseudonym, had been written by The Hardy Boys ghostwriter Leslie McFarlane until he quit following the initial four books.

 Benson continued writing for the Syndicate until the early 1950s, when the Syndicate underwent management changes.
-Beginning in 1959, Adams began revising and updating the Nancy Drew books written by Benson.
+Beginning in 1959, Adams revised and updated the Nancy Drew books written by Benson.
 Adams also made changes to Nancy's personality that had been crafted by Benson, making her less assertive and spunky.
 In 1980, Grosset & Dunlap called Benson as a witness during a lawsuit against the Syndicate for contracting new titles with their competitor Simon & Schuster.
 Benson's testimony revealed her identity to the public as a contributor to the Nancy Drew mystery stories.
 After the death of her sister in 1973, Adams claimed she had written the series since her father's passing; she had received considerable publicity for this especially since both The Hardy Boys and Nancy Drew were adapted for television in the late 1970s.
 Since the revelation and subsequent research into Syndicate files, Benson has been acknowledged the creator of the original Nancy Drew along with Edward Stratemeyer.
 In 2001, Benson received a Special Edgar Award from the Mystery Writers of America for her contributions to the Nancy Drew series.